 Wait until you introduce them to the kids

-Dating is an exciting time and a new opportunity at finding your perfect partner.
-Our advice is to take it easy, have faith and most importantly have fun!
+Dating is an exciting time and a new opportunity for finding your perfect partner.
+Our advice is to take it easy, have faith and most importantly, have fun!

-Remember this is always plenty more fish. 😉
+Remember, there is always plenty more fish in the sea. 😉

 Happy fishing! xxx

 “In terms of how we met, my picture/profile flashed up whilst Sue was browsing and she added me as a favourite which of course alerted my inbox.
 I contacted Sue to ask what I’d done to deserve such an honour of being one of her favourites?
 We exchanged some messages over a period of a few weeks and then arranged to meet up.
 We were very lucky in terms of how we met but I have to say your matching process in terms of the data base is what really did the trick because since the day we met we have both said we clearly were destined to meet as we are the soul mate both never had previously until your site brought us together.
 The picture is from a recent Ball we went to which was our first real public engagement…” Sue and Dave

 Thank you Dave for sending us your story.
 It’s so sweet and we are very happy for you both.
 Long may it continue! xxx

 Meet Brian and Bev who met in our Singles pond on Plenty More Fish.
 Brian sent us these lines on how they met:

 “I had quiet a few ladies who viewed my profile but the one who caught my eye was Bev, we started with sending messages, then swapped phone numbers from there.
 We have met twice now both times we got on very well.
 This coming Friday she has invited me to her friends birthday party which I have accepted.
 We only live a short distance away from one another.
 The future looks bright but no wedding bells just yet.
 Once again thank you, great site.”